Unsolicited Advice for Lupus

-Lupus is not a disease that is visibly obvious.
+Lupus is not a visibly obvious disease.
 Sometimes the reddish butterfly rash is present on the face — but only some of the time, and typically before a flare.
 All of the other ways that lupus presents, from fever and joint pain to headaches and memory loss, are not things that are visible, making this disease hard for people to see just by looking at you.
-But, other people do not need to ‘see’ your lupus.
+But, other people do not need to 'see' your lupus.
 Rather, the world would be a little easier and gentler if more people just accepted others at their word and showed more empathy in general.

 "You look too pretty to be sick."

 "'But you do not look sick' is usually what I get also.
 They cannot see fatigue and lack of strength and energy.
 You have to force yourself to get moving every day.
 Hang in there and take care of yourself!"